Chow Chow

 Chow Chow Golden 5 Years (approx) Ref: DC030 Kyta is a 5yearold Chow Chow who has been with a wonderful foster family and is now ready to find her forever family.
 Here is what her foster family have said.
 She is a beautiful, intelligent and independent girl looking for a home that understands her unique personality.
 Once she’s settled, she is affectionate, calm and quietly playful, with a lovely gentle nature when her boundaries are respected.
 She is fully house trained, sleeps well through the night, and can be left alone for short periods.
 Kyta walks nicely on the lead, although she can pull when excited, and due to her prey drive and recall still being a work in progress, she will need to be kept on lead whilst out and about.
 She enjoys one to two walks a day (and prefers a liein over early mornings!).
 Kyta is a clever girl who already knows commands like sit and loves enrichment activities such as Kongs, puzzles and scent work.
 She’s very food motivated and enjoys learning new things.
 At home, she enjoys her own space just as much as spending time with you.
 You’ll often find her relaxing in the garden, watching the world go by, or curled up somewhere cosy indoors.
 She travels well in the car and is confident around traffic and everyday noises.
 Kyta could live with another calm dog with the right introductions and would be best suited to a home without cats.
 Due to her nature, she could live with children of secondary school age who understand how to give her space and approach calmly.
 She is good with visitors when introductions are done gently and at her pace, and she has no history of resource guarding or destructive behaviour.
 Kyta does have a highmaintenance coat that will require regular grooming, especially during moulting season, along with routine ear and eye care.
 Her new family will need to be committed to keeping her comfortable and healthy.
 Could you be the home Kyta is waiting for?
 I walk nicely on a lead I could live with children of secondary school age I can be left alone for short periods I may be able to live with another dog I'd prefer not to live with a cat I'm quiet but full of love I need to learn how to play DOG Chow Chow Golden 5 Years (approx) Ref: DC030

-Lana, a 2 years old female Chow Chow available for adoption from Dogs Trust in Wales
+Luffy, a 1 year old male Chow Chow available for adoption from Dogs Trust in Wiltshire

 Dogs Trust